From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Discussion

-\emph{Limitations of evaluation approach}.
-Our evaluation to date has only examined a certain class of sensemaking questions for two corpora in the region of 1 million tokens.
-More work is needed to understand how performance varies across different ranges of question types, data types, and dataset sizes, as well as to validate our sensemaking questions and target metrics with end users.
-Comparison of fabrication rates, e.g., using approaches like SelfCheckGPT~\citep{manakul2023selfcheckgpt}, would also improve on the current analysis.
+Our evaluation to date has focused on sensemaking questions specific to two corpora each containing approximately 1 million tokens.
+More work is needed to understand how performance generalizes to datasets from various domains with different use cases.
+Comparison of fabrication rates, e.g., using approaches like SelfCheckGPT~\citep{manakul2023selfcheckgpt}, would also strengthen the current analysis.

-\emph{Trade-offs of building a graph index}.
-We consistently observed Graph RAG achieve the best head-to-head results against other methods, but in many cases the graph-free approach to global summarization of source texts performed competitively.
-The real-world decision about whether to invest in building a graph index depends on multiple factors, including the compute budget, expected number of lifetime queries per dataset, and value obtained from other aspects of the graph index (including the generic community summaries and the use of other graph-related RAG approaches).